tpompon/marvel-showcase/README.md

 # Marvel Showcase

-React App for Kairos Fire using the Marvel API to show
+React App for Kairos Fire using the Marvel API to show informations about all the characters

 ## `npm start`